|

 Is Fibromyalgia Treated?

-exercise, such as swimming and walking, improves muscle
+shown that aerobic exercise, such as swimming and walking,

-fitness and reduces muscle pain and tenderness.
-Heat and
+improves muscle fitness and reduces muscle pain and

 What Is The